k2view-academy/K2View-Academy/articles/04_fabric_studio/04_user_preferences.md

 User Preferences are saved in: [Fabric Studio Installation Dir]\Preferences.

-### What is the purpose of the General Preferences Tab?
+### What Is the Purpose of the General Preferences Tab?
 The General Preferences tab is used to define the system’s Projects Directory folder which is by default saved in:

 C:\users\\[username]\documents\K2View Fabric Studio\Projects.